SarthakB11/medical-faq-chatbot/README.md

     ```

 4.  **Prepare the dataset:**
     Place your medical FAQ dataset in the `data` directory.
-A sample file named `dummy_medical_data.csv` is provided.
+A sample file named `medical_faqs.csv` is provided.

 5.  **Build the vector store:**
     Run the following script to process the dataset and create the vector database: